Kevin-CodeCrew/coding_concepts_sprint_1/Introduction_to_Git.md

 You may specify the commit message on the command line for convenience using the `-m` option.
 If you omit this option, the default text editor for the current computer will launch so you can type the commit message.
 In general, always use the `-m` option.

 `git commit -m "Updated nested loops in customer shipment history module so that related shipment information is also populated."`

+### git reset
+If you ever accidentally add files to your repository that were not intended, you can use the `reset` command to back out the additions prior to commit by typing `git reset`.

 ### git diff
 Git maintains a log of all changes made to files within a git repository.
 Github, discussed below, will show a nice color-coded diff (differences) in the browser, however you can always get a simple version of a diff on your local machine.